 The Strzelecki Ranges, are part of the Great Dividing Range, and extend for over 100 km between the Latrobe Valley and Bass Strait.
 The Ranges generally rise between 300 – 500 metres in height with the highest peak at Mount Tassie which rises to 730 metres.

 The ride down Warragul-Korrumburra Road is one of the best ways to experience the Strzelecki Ranges on a sealed road by bike.
-The 39.1km section of road offers some challenging undulating roads through rolling farmland and offers some of the areas best views.
-Although there are no categorised climbs along the way, there is a fair amount of climbing either way
+This 39.1km section of road offers some challenging undulating roads through rolling farmland and offers some of the areas best views.
+Although there are no big climbs along the way, there is a fair amount of climbing either way.

 Link to Warragul to Korumburra segment here:

 Elevation gained: 820 metres

 Elevation gained: 710 metres

 The Ranges are named after Count Pawel Edmund Strzelecki who was a Polish explorer.
 After climbing and naming Mount Kosciusko, his party journeyed to Gippsland.
 Entering the north-eastern end of the Strzelecki Ranges and struggled through the rugged country for 22 days.
 Finally emerging starved and exhausted at Western Port Bay in the 1840s.